hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 Each thread in the team

  - encounters the task construct,
- - creates the corresponding tasks and
+ - creates the corresponding task and
  - either executes the task immediately or defer its execution to one of the other threads in the team:

 .. figure:: img/task.png